Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Examples

 By Theorem \ref{thm:stability_n}, hyperbolic equilibria of the continuous rainfall model \eqref{eq:klaus} continue locally to fixed points of the discrete rainfall model \eqref{eq:klaus_flow-kick}.
 Figure \ref{fig:klaus_continuation}b illustrates biomass equilibrium branches for \eqref{eq:klaus} in the $\tau=0$ plane as well as numerical continuations of vegetated flow-kick fixed points for $\tau>0$.
 A vertical section of this curved surface with fixed $\p$ traces out branches of flow-kick fixed points that continue from the ODE equilibria, except at the bifurcation point $\p=1.5$.
 In addition, one can analytically confirm that each vegetation-free equilibrium for \eqref{eq:klaus} at $(0,\p)$ continues for $\tau>0$ to vegetation-free flow-kick fixed points at $(0,\tau\p/(1-e^{-\tau}))$.

 Although flow-kick fixed points do not continue from the nonhyperbolic vegetated equilibrium with $\p=1.5$ fixed, the saddle-node bifurcation that occurs here in the ODE system \eqref{eq:klaus} continues numerically in $\tau$ with $\p$ variable to the curves labeled SN in Figure \ref{fig:klaus_continuation}bc.
-The 2D setting of the Klausmeier model exceeds the scope of Theorem \ref{thm:s-n}, but we conjecture that Theorem \ref{thm:s-n} will generalize from 1D to higher dimensional systems using center manifold theory.

 It is also of note that the precipitation rate $\p$ at which the saddle-node bifurcation occurs grows larger as the period between precipitation events $\tau$ increases.
 In other words, higher precipitation averages are needed to maintain vegetation when rain arrives in more intense, less frequent bursts.
-The model thus predicts that increases in the duration of droughts---with or without changes to average precipitation rates---could tip a system over the bifurcation curve from a vegetated to barren regime, as illustrated by the black arrows in Figure \ref{fig:klaus_continuation}c.
+Within the model, increases in the duration of droughts---with or without changes to average precipitation rates---could tip a system over the bifurcation curve from a vegetated to barren regime, as illustrated by the black arrows in Figure \ref{fig:klaus_continuation}c.
+Caution is warranted in drawing biological predictions from such a simplified model, but these results do align with predictions of more sophisticated models, discussed next.

-Of course, precipitation events could be treated more realistically in a stochastic framework---for example, as a Poisson point process with exponentially distributed depths \cite{rodriguez1999probabilistic}.
+Precipitation events can be treated more realistically in a stochastic framework---for example, as a Poisson point process with exponentially distributed depths \cite{rodriguez1999probabilistic}.
 Gandhi and colleagues \cite{gandhi2023pulsed} recently coupled this approach with a spatially explicit reaction-diffusion model of vegetation and water dynamics.
 They found that the choice of deterministic versus stochastic rainfall events altered qualitative outcomes in some parameter regimes of the model, including the appearance of vegetation bands and their direction of migration.
 On the other hand, some insights from their stochastic framework align with our deterministic predictions.
 In particular, in scenarios of identically low mean annual precipitation rates, vegetation collapsed more quickly on average as the mean storm depth increased and mean arrival rates of storms decreased.
 Thus despite its limitations, a deterministic and non-spatial model of rainfall that resolves rain events in time can reveal patterns consistent with more realistic models.

 The spatial and stochastic aspects of disturbance modeling that we have ignored for much of this paper are interesting directions for future research.
 For example, is it possible to predict general effects of discretizing disturbances, starting from a partial differential equation or stochastic differential equation model?